 We are tackling our carbon footprint with a range of initiatives that span travel

 Since 2006, we have offset a large proportion of our unavoidable carbon emissions by investing in renewable energy projects.
 From 2010, we decided to only offset emissions from our business air travel, so that we can focus our investment on improving energy efficiency.
-For more details on carbon offsetting at WPP, read about the projects that we are supporting here
+For more details see carbon offsetting

 For a full summary of our progress in these areas, read our latest Sustainability Report